Message from the Vice President

 1. Code of Student Conduct

 The Code of Student Conduct contains the Colleges' behavioral expectations of students.
 It also contains a description of the adjudication processes we use at SUNY Oneonta, as well as student rights.
-The Code document can be found at http://www.oneonta.edu/communitystandards/code-of-student-conduct.asp
+View the Code document.

 2. Policy Library

 The Policy Library contains policies, standards, guidelines, and procedures that are vital to the effective operation of our institution.
 All policies must be approved by the President's Cabinet or Provost to be included in the library.
 The Policy Library is also searchable, in case you are looking for a specific policy.
-The Policy Library can be found at http://suny.oneonta.edu/policy-library
+View the Policy Library.

 3. Academic Integrity Policy